 “If you are not in a FEMA Mandatory flood zone, the insurance premium is extremely inexpensive,” he said.
 But the coverage could save you thousands of dollars if you’re struck by a storm.
 Coutu gave the example of Hurricane Harvey, which brought severe flooding to Houston in 2017.
 He noted that three-fourths of the homes damaged by the floods were outside mandatory flood insurance areas.

-“A family could protect themselves and the unbearable expense of dealing with flood damage by obtaining a very inexpensive food insurance policy,” Coutu said.
+“A family could protect themselves and the unbearable expense of dealing with flood damage by obtaining a very inexpensive flood insurance policy,” Coutu said.

 “Fire-resistant landscaping requires you to prune trees to prevent them from contacting the house or overhanging it, keep shrubs at a distance from structures, choose mainly fire-resistant plants in drought-prone regions, avoid easily flammable mulch material, store wood for the fire pit at a safe distance, and many more.